LorenzEh/ACS-5/README.md

 #### *There are three prerequisites necessary for the proper functioning of the code:*

-1. A valid API Key.
+1. A valid API Key (Insert in Line 81).
 2. A corresponding shapefile for the requested years.
 3. While not mandatory for the functionality of the functions, possessing a basic understanding of ACS-5 is highly beneficial.